Annotations

 We’re about to get real fuzzy, here.

-The Y shape demonstrated in the paper’s results does seem to be present, although not quote as cleanly as the sample figure.
+The Y shape demonstrated in the paper’s results does seem to be present, although not quite as cleanly as the sample figure.
 Additionally, my assumption (with fingers crossed) was that the C and INS domains were in the 5 domains from the NIH source.
 I’m not sure this ended up being the case.

 As a more quantitative source that we do have a hub-and-spoke with three offshoots, though, we can take a look at the error graph: